NAD+ (100mg / 750mg)

 Overview

-• (A) SIRTs may stimulate mitochondrial homeostasis, stem cell regeneration, and loss of stem cells and nerve degeneration.
+• SIRTs may stimulate mitochondrial homeostasis, stem cell regeneration, loss of stem cells, and nerve degeneration.

-• (B) PARPs, composed of 17 different enzymes, may act alongside NAD+ enzymes and synthesize poly ADP ribose polymers which may lead to genome stability.
+• PARPs, composed of 17 different enzymes, may act alongside NAD+ enzymes and synthesize poly ADP ribose polymers, which may lead to genome stability.

-• (C) cADPRS include CD38 and CD157, which are considered to be key immunological cells. cADPRS appear to hydrolyze NAD+ and thereby may stimulate stem cell regeneration and DNA repair, which may be important for maintaining cellular health.
+• cADPRS include CD38 and CD157, which are considered to be key immunological cells. cADPRS appears to hydrolyze NAD+ and thereby may stimulate stem cell regeneration and DNA repair, which may be important for maintaining cell cycles.

-The above mentioned are suggested by researchers to be NAD+ dependent enzymes, which possibly exert their action based on Nicotinamide Adenine Dinucleotide presence.
-Researchers suggest that should all above three enzymes dependent on NAD+, they may compete amongst themselves for the bioavailability.
-It has been posited that potential function of SIRTs, for instance, may lead to reduced PARPs activity and thereby potentially lead to weakened systems.
-Hence, it may be critical to maintaining balance between the availability and consumption of NAD+ to obtain optimal potential impact.(5)
+Researchers suggest the above-mentioned enzymes to be NAD+ dependent enzymes, possibly acting based on the presence of Nicotinamide Adenine Dinucleotide (NAD).
+Researchers suggest that should all three enzymes be dependent on NAD+, they may potentially compete amongst themselves for bioavailability.
+It has been posited that the potential function of SIRTs, for instance, may lead to reduced PARPs activity and, thereby, potentially lead to weakened systems.
+Hence, it may be critical to maintain a balance between the availability and consumption of NAD+ to obtain optimal potential impact.(5)

 NAD+ Peptide and Productive Aging

-Researchers suggest that NAD+ has two key intermediates, namely nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN).
-Studies have indicated that both these intermediates may be potent agents of promoting 'productive aging'.
-In a study,(7) normal aging mice were presented with the NMN intermediate for 12 months.
-Following the study, the researchers suggested that NMN appeared to promote NAD+ synthesis in the mice that led to reduced weight gain, increased energy metabolism, enhanced physical activity, improved lipid profile and other physiological impacts.
+Researchers suggest that NAD+ has two key intermediates: nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN).
+Studies have indicated that these intermediates may be potent agents for promoting 'productive aging.'
+In a study,(7) normal-aging mice were exposed to the NMN intermediate for 12 months.
+Following the study, the researchers suggested that NMN may promote NAD+ synthesis in the mice.
+Peptide exposure may have been the catalyst for the observed reduced weight gain, increased energy metabolism, enhanced physical activity, improved lipid profile, and other physiological impacts in the mice.

 NAD+ Peptide and Neurodegenerative Activity

-Scientists consider mitochondrial dysfunction to lead to various functional limitations in electron transport chain and ATP synthesis, possibly resulting in various neurodegenerative diseases.
-A study(8) was conducted where aged mice were presented with NMN, NAD+ intermediate, for 3 to 12 months.
-The main aim of the study was to evaluate the potential impact of the peptide on mitochondrial respiratory processes, for which fluorescent NMN protein was presented to the mice models.
-After peptide presentation, the mitochondrial oxygen consumption rates in the nerve and brain cells of the mice were studied.
-Upon analysis, it was suggested that mitochondrial functions had been restored in the aged mice, suggesting that NMN may be immediately utilized by the cells to produce NAD+ and thereby exerting possible positive impact.
+Scientists consider mitochondrial dysfunction to lead to various functional limitations in the electron transport chain and ATP (energy) synthesis, possibly resulting in various neurodegenerative diseases.
+A study(8) was conducted where aged mice were exposed to NMN, a NAD+ intermediate, for 3 to 12 months.
+The study's main aim was to evaluate the potential impact of the peptide on mitochondrial respiratory processes, for which fluorescent NMN protein was presented to the mice models.
+After peptide introduction, the mitochondrial oxygen consumption rates in the nerve and brain cells of the mice were studied.
+Upon analysis, it was suggested that mitochondrial functions had been restored in the aged mice, suggesting that NMN may be immediately utilized by the cells to produce NAD+, exerting a possible positive impact.

 NAD+ Peptide and DNA Repair After Ischemic Stress

-The main aim of this study(11) was to determine the neuroprotective potential of Nicotinamide Adenine Dinucleotide against ischemic stress-induced in mice.
-For the purpose of this study, ischemic stress was induced in the neuronal cultures in rats via deprivation of oxygen and glucose for about 2 hours.
-NAD+ was directly replenished into the culture medium either before or after the induced ischemic stress.
-After 72 hours of introducing NAD+ into the cultures, it was reported by the researchers that the DNA base excision repair activity (DNA BER), cell viability and oxidative DNA damage repair appeared to be significantly improved, irrespective of whether Nicotinamide Adenine Dinucleotide was added before or after inducing the ischemic stress.
+The main aim of this study(11) was to determine the neuroprotective potential of Nicotinamide Adenine Dinucleotide against ischemic stress induced in mice.
+For this study, ischemic stress was induced in the neuronal cultures in rats via deprivation of oxygen and glucose for about 2 hours.
+NAD+ was directly replenished into the culture medium before or after the induced ischemic stress.
+After 72 hours of introducing NAD+ into the cultures, it was reported by the researchers that the DNA base excision repair activity (DNA BER), cell viability, and oxidative DNA damage repair appeared to be significantly improved, irrespective of whether Nicotinamide Adenine Dinucleotide was added before or after inducing the ischemic stress.

 NAD+ Peptide and the Liver, Kidney